 A module that students must take as part of their programme.
 Compulsory modules cannot be replaced with alternative modules.

 Credit points awarded under Credit Accumulation and Transfer Scheme (CATS) or the European Credit Transfer System (ECTS).
 All modules have a credit value, and a certain amount of credits must be taken and passed at any level to progress to the next level or to complete an award.

 A coherent and structured combination of modules approved by Goldsmiths, which has its own specific learning outcomes.
 Degree programmes may have interim exit awards.

 Within the process of registration, all students will complete an online enrolment process to register as students of the College.
 Continuing students will re-enrol following confirmation of progression to the next level of study.

 Formal, time-limited, written assessment that takes place at a specified date, time and location.

 Extenuating circumstances & mitigating evidence

 Extenuating circumstances are unforeseen events or conditions that may impair your ability to carry out assessments.
-Mitigating evidence is the proof that these circumstances have taken place and have affected you during the assessment period.
-For example, an extenuating circumstance could be temporary illness and a valid doctor’s note would be the corresponding mitigating evidence.
-It is your responsibility to inform your department of extenuating circumstances and provide the mitigating evidence, in enough time for them to be taken into consideration for your assessments.
+For example, an extenuating circumstance could be temporary illness.
+It is your responsibility to inform the College of any extenuating circumstances, in enough time for them to be taken into consideration for your assessments.
 Extenuating circumstances should not be used for ongoing issues.